ar5had/codingame-solutions/README.md

-# codingames-solutions
+# codingame-solution
-Some unique and top solutions for challenges given on Codingame.
+Some unique and top solutions for challenges given on `codingame.com`.